trejimmy5562/webmap_project/README.md

 # Northgate Bar Locations
 Specials and Routes

-All code here was written by Jimmy Barnett for a project with group members

 ### INTERACTIVE ELEMENTS
     Map includes popups on each bar detailing:
         * Bar names